postgresml/postgresml/pgml-docs/docs/blog/postgresml-is-8x-faster-than-python-http-microservices.md

 ### Hardware

 Both the client and the server in the first benchmark were located on the same machine.
-Redis was locally as well.
-The machine is an 8 core, 16 threads AMD Ryzen 7 5800X with 32GB RAM, 1TB NVMe SSD and Ubuntu 22.04.
+Redis was local as well.
+The machine is an 8 core, 16 threads AMD Ryzen 7 5800X with 32GB RAM, 1TB NVMe SSD running Ubuntu 22.04.

 AWS EC2 benchmarks were done with one `c5.4xlarge` instance hosting Gunicorn and PostgresML, and two `c5.large` instances hosting the client and Redis, respectively.
 They were located in the same VPC.

 ### Configuration

 Gunicorn was running with 5 workers and 2 threads per worker.
-Postgres was using 1, 5, and 20 connections respectively of the number of clients.
+Postgres was using 1, 5 and 20 connections for 1, 5 and 20 clients, respectively.
 PgBouncer was given a `default_pool_size` of 10, so a maximum of 10 Postgres connections were used for 20 and 100 clients.

 XGBoost was allowed to use 2 threads during inference, and all available CPU cores (16 threads) during training.